Characterizing the Structure of Online Conversations Across Reddit: Empirical Models Results

-The dependent variable $\text{StructuralProp}_k$ in the above specification encodes the various structural properties (width, depth, and size) of the $k^{th}$ post.
-Independent variables $\text{GlobalFeatures}_{ik}$ and $\text{LocalFeatures}_{jk}$ encode the various {\it global} and {\it local} features for the $k^{th}$ post.
-The subscript $i$ indexes the list of all the global features and similarly $j$ indexes the set of local features that were described earlier.
-Finally, $\alpha$ represents the intercept term; the idiosyncratic variation in the structural tree properties that is not explained by the {\it global} or {\it local} features is absorbed by the Gaussian error term $\epsilon_k$.
+The dependent variable $\texttt{StructuralProp}_k$ encodes the various structural properties (width, depth, and size) of the $k^{th}$ post.
+The independent variables $\texttt{GlobalFeatures}_{ik}$ and $\texttt{LocalFeatures}_{jk}$ encode the various {\it global} and {\it local} features for the $k^{th}$ post.
+The subscript $i$ indexes the list of all the global features, and similarly, the subscript $j$ indexes the set of local features that were described earlier.
+Finally, $\alpha$ represents the intercept term: the idiosyncratic variation in the structural tree properties that is not explained by the {\it global} or {\it local} features is absorbed by the Gaussian error term $\epsilon_k$.

-Several of our variables are highly skewed as we saw in Figures~\ref{fig:summaryGlobal}, \ref{fig:summaryLocal}, \& \ref{fig:dTree} which is problematic for regression models since they assume the dependent variable to be distributed according to a Gaussian distribution~\citep{angrist2008mostly}.
-One common solution for this problem, and one that we also adopt in this paper, is to log-transform the skewed variables $x$ as $\log(x+1)$ which makes them look more Gaussian.\footnote{We add one to the count before log-transforming it so that if x=0, then log(x+1) is also 0, hence preserving the zero counts. log(0) is $-\infty$.}
+Several of our variables are highly skewed (cf. Figures~\ref{fig:summaryGlobal}, \ref{fig:summaryLocal}, and \ref{fig:dTree}), which is problematic for regression models since they assume the dependent variable to be distributed according to a Gaussian Distribution \cite{angrist2008mostly}.
+One common solution for this problem, and one that we also adopt in this paper, is to log-transform the skewed variables $x$ as $\log(x+1)$.\footnote{To preserve the zero counts, we add one to the count before log-transforming it so that if $x=0$, then $log(x+1)$ is also 0. }

-\subsubsection{Relative Importance of Global and Local Features:}
+\subsection{Relative Importance of Global and Local Features}

-We perform Partial R-squared analysis~\citep{kutner2005applied} to determine the relative contribution of global and local features in explaining the structural properties of the discussion trees.
-Partial R-squared analysis essentially compares the R-squared\footnote{Also known as the coefficient of determination \url{https://en.wikipedia.org/wiki/Coefficient_of_determination}.} (or the amount of variation explained) by the full model (cf. Equation~\ref{eq:reg}) and the two reduced models.
-One of those two reduced models only contains the local features, and the second one only considers the group of global features.
-Comparing the full model to both of these reduced models allows us to isolate the impact of global features and local features collectively.
+To determine the relative importance of global and local features on the structure of discussion trees, we perform Partial R-squared analysis~\cite{kutner2005applied}, which compares the R-squared value\footnote{Also known as the coefficient of determination or amount of variance in the dependent variable that can be explained by the independent variable.} in the full model (cf. Equation~\ref{eq:reg}) with those of its two reduced models.
+One reduced model only contains the local features, and the other one only considers the global features.
+Comparing the full model with both of these reduced models allows us to differentiate the impact of global and local features.